“An ounce of prevention is worth a pound of cure.” – Benjamin Franklin

 Community paramedic services

 The community paramedic follows up with these at-risk patients through a telephone call or a home visit to find out what’s behind multiple calls to 911.
 In addition to a medical assessment, there is a home safety survey to prevent falls and other risks.

-A mental health counselor and a peer counselor from Compass Health work out of the Fire District 1 headquarters to assist in responding to behavioral and social service needs.
+A mental health counselor and a peer counselor from Compass Health work out of the our headquarters to assist in responding to behavioral and social service needs.
 We also have Veterans In Prevention staff who help with home safety assessments and followup.